kg-construct/survey-website/materialization-tools.md

 **Date last commit on default branch** : 30/11/2021

 #### SDM-RDFizer v4.0 (2020)
-SDM-RDFizer [59] is a Python implementation (T8) of an RML [42] processor with a focus on efficient execution of RML mapping rules (T5).
+SDM-RDFizer is a Python implementation (T8) of an RML processor with a focus on efficient execution of RML mapping rules (T5).
 SDMRDFizer uses optimized data structures such as indexes, relational algebra operators and multi-threading to improve the execution.
 It also avoid generating duplicate RDF and executing duplicate joins between data (T13a).
 SDM-RDFizer can access files and relational databases (T1).
 SDM-RDFizer can transform SQL query results, CSV, TSV, JSON, and XML files to RDF (T2).
-It does not support data transformations with FnO [35, 36], but it relies on FunMap (section 5.3) to achieve this (T6).
+It does not support data transformations with FnO, but it relies on FunMap (section 5.3) to achieve this (T6).
 This way, the SDM-RDFizer can focus only on the schema transformation and optimize it.
 SDMRDFizer incrementally parses the input data, applies joins, and generates RDF graphs (T13b).
 RDF graphs are exported to a file (T3).